 While not absolutely necessary, it is no harm at all to have the option with all else being equal, i.e. the pants perform well, they are comfortable, etc.

 Forum discussion – on choosing light backpacking pants for ladies.

 Technical clothing for petite ladies – some discussion and tips for petite ladies looking for suitable hiking gear.

 Lightweight pants and gear for plus size ladies – some discussion and tips for plus size ladies looking for suitable gear.

-So that’s it for this review of the best hiking pants for women of 2019.
+So that’s it for this review of the best hiking pants for women in 2023.
 As you can see, we are spoiled these days with lots of great options, so plenty to choose from whatever your hiking needs are.

 If you’re in the market for a new pair of trail pants, you could do a lot worse than run with one of these options.

 Just to reiterate, as referenced at the start of this piece, always be sure to know your requirements clearly, before you buy a new pair of hiking pants for the trail.